Buying real estate in Mexico?

 Everything you need to know before buying real estate is included in our Mexico Property Pack

-1) Rents in major cities like Mexico City will go up, outpacing inflation, as new rental supply dries up
+1) Rents in Mexico City will rise faster than inflation because new rental supply is limited

-Sources: IntelliNews, The Latinvestor, El País
+Sources: IntelliNews, El País

 Reforms in foreign ownership rules near coastlines are making it easier for international retirees to buy beachfront properties.

-Sources: The Latinvestor, Migration Policy Institute, The Latinvestor
+Sources: Migration Policy Institute, Global Property Guide

 The expanding middle class in Mexico is fueling a higher demand for new condos with modern amenities.